 And then, suddenly, it dawned on me – the man’s shoes.
 The brown leather, cap toe, slightly scuffed Oxfords.
 When did it become acceptable to match a blue suit with brown shoes?
 When I was growing up, the only people who wore blue suits and brown shoes were pimps and salesmen flogging incontinence diapers.
 Once, a Jehovah’s Witness appeared at the door wearing a blue polyester suit and brown tweedy shoes and announced that the end of the world was coming.
 Not to mention, for years at every Fashion Police Academy, aspiring fashion police officers were trained to apprehend anyone committing this fashion crime, felony fashion crime.

 Research into the matter reveals that the blue-suit-brown-shoes taboo is at the center of a severe breach between Republicans and Democrats.
 Larry Kudlow, President Trump’s primary economic advisor, has reportedly told his colleagues that they should never combine a blue suit with brown shoes.
 Depending on your political leanings – and whether or not you’ve benefitted from Kudlow’s support for tax cuts and deregulation – you may or may not be willing to take Kudlow’s advice.
 The man on the scooter didn’t appear to be staging a Liberal protest against Conservative policies.
 But you never know.
+(And if you're a liberal looking to make peace with your conservative partner, here's your Democrat's Guide to Loving a Republican.)

 Back in July, Governor Jay Inslee appeared on the Democratic Debates wearing a navy blue suit and mahogany brown shoes – naturally, he ended his campaign shortly after, might have been because of the response to his shoes.
 While commentators argued that a navy suit is the exception to the rule, others claim that the sartorial choice was a strategic way to draw attention to his climate change policies.
 When he exclaimed, “Our house is on fire,” presumably, the menswear rule book was one of the first things to burn.